tomsbasement/twotrees-sk1/README.md

 heater_temp: 65
 fan_speed: 1.0
 ```

+# Armbian 12
+TwoTrees SK1 is provided with a fairly outdated firmware and OS : Armbian 10 with Klipper v0.10.
+A lot of improvements have been made since then and that printer can benefit from those progresses.
+If you successfuly upgraded your Klipper installation, you can test Armbian 12.
+I share with you my raw image you can use to upgrade your system.
+Note that due to incompatibilities, the screen is not working, you will have to use an additional remote screen like [BTT K-Touch](https://shrsl.com/4m9iq).
+Please read carefully the release notes : https://github.com/tomsbasement/twotrees-sk1/releases/tag/v0.1

+This image is based on the wonderful [Armbian MKSPI project](https://github.com/redrathnure/armbian-mkspi), thanks for making it possible!

 # Change system timezone
 By default, system time is set in Asia.
 You can change your timezone by setting it like this :